fojanb/Google-Map-API/README.md

         not listed, you need to enable it.
         c.
 If your project uses Places Library, also select Places API.
 Similarly, if your project uses other services in the JavaScript API (Directions Service, Distance Matrix Service, Elevation Service, and/or Geocoding Service), you must also enable and select the corresponding API in this list.
-4.To finalize your changes, click Save.
+4. To finalize your changes, click Save.